katieamazing/rc_misc/2017-04-24-Python-Sparklies.md

 This produces >> hello-world.
 First we make a join which concretes the characters in the "letter" tuple without spaces ('').
 Then we do another join using a list containing a string and our previously joined string, using dash as a separator.

+String.join() is preferable to the + operator for string concatenation because a string is immutable.
+That means every time you add something to a string with +, Python builds a new string.
+This can get super inefficient if you do it a lot, like when accumulating string output from a loop.
+It's better to use another strategy to accumulate (like list.append()), and then use join to stick it all together as a string outside the loop.

 The string.join() operation is really sweet for many cases.
 For me, it has been hard to retrain myself to use it for super simple operations where I am tempted to use +, but the upside is that I am more likely to use join() correctly as I get more familiar with it.

-TODO why else shouldn't you use +??

 **5. for ... else**

 What!?
 Did you know for loops can have elses?
 This blew my mind when I found out.
 Basically, if you go around all the loops of a for loops without a break or return statement, the code in the else clause is executed.
-This is useful when using a for loop to check for some condition - it is useful to prove the value, but it is also useful to know when the condition was not true for any loop, and therefore false.
+This is useful when using a for loop to check for some condition - it is useful to prove the value, but it is also useful to get some control flow when the condition was not true for any loop, and therefore false.

-TODO write a snippet
+TODO
+{% highlight python %}
+{% endhighlight %}

 **6. iter()**